cagdasbas/byd-trip-stats/README.md

 ### III.
 Trip Management

 Trips are captured automatically via gear-position events — no driver input required.
-The history view supports multi-field filtering, six sort criteria, and per-trip CSV / JSON export.
+The history view supports multi-field filtering, six sort criteria, and per-trip export as CSV, JSON, or a self-contained HTML viewer (saved locally or sent to a Telegram bot).

 <div align="center">
 <table>